shadowcaramel/NCSMextrap/README.md

 # NCSMextrap
-This is the github repo for the paper [paper name will be added].
+This is the github repo for the paper Machine Learning for Extrapolating No-Core Shell Model Results to Infinite Basis [paper link will be added in the future].
 Neural network tool for the extrapolation problem of NCSM calculations.

 Warning: the code is not well-written, well-documented, contains unnecessary stuff and provided "as is".